Hey there! Wondering if box dye is bad for your hair?

 Professional color, on the other hand, is usually more expensive but tends to be more effective.

-Here’s a closer look at the key differences between these two options.
+Here’s a closer look at the key differences between box dye and professional dye.

-Professional color, on the other hand, is made with higher-quality ingredients and provides better coverage.
-In addition, professional colorists have access to a wider range of colors than those available in box dyes.
+• Professional color, on the other hand, is made with higher-quality ingredients and provides better coverage.
+Professional colorists have access to a wider range of colors than those available in box dyes.
 As a result, they can usually create a more customized look for their clients.

 Finally, professional colorists receive training on how to apply color safely and effectively, minimizing the risk of damage to the hair.